alloveras/LS_Allegro/README.md

 How to use
 ===========================
 The project is cross-platform so it can be used under Windows, MacOS and Linux platforms.
-To work with this interface you should follow those steps:
+To work with this interface you should have installled Allegro 5 previously on your computer and follow those steps below:

 Clone the repository